jasonmacduffie/isles-of-maga/magic.md

 Just as Clerics access divine magic through faith, and Magic-Users access arcane magic through esoterica, there is a third kind of spell caster called a Psyker that can use psionic magic through willpower.
 For this reason, they use the Charisma ability to measure their force of personality as their primary ability.
 There are no "sorcerers" as a separate class in Maga, but Psykers are conceptually close to the sorcerer.

 Psykers are very uncommon, thus there is no legal regulation of psionic magic.
 For these people, casting spells is an innate gift allowing them to transform the world around them at will.

+There is no separation of psionics from other forms of magic, and their resource is still the "life-energy" that is the resource of Clerics and Magic-Users.
+Likewise, casting "detect magic" will work just as well on psionic magic as other kinds of magic.